gmetais/grunt-yellowlabtools/README.md

         'fail if at least one url has a global score < 80/100' ]
     }
-  },
+  }
 });
 ```

-The words `if at least one url` are not very relevant if you only test one url, but don't forget them.
+The words `if at least one url` are not very relevant when testing only one url.
+But don't forget them.

 #### Define a threshold for every rule